owaisj/LIRI/README.md

 ## Do What It Says
 - Select a line from random.txt and execute
 - SCREENSHOT OF USE
+## Usage Log
+- After each use of LIRI, the output is recorded to log.txt
+- SCREENSHOT OF `log.txt` after each use of LIRI
 ## Problems and Solutions
 - Formatting random.txt (Do what)
 - Working with objects and treating like arrays (Concert this)